Leash training a dog, is effectively achieved by teaching him one simple fact-

 If not properly implemented, a collar correction may backfire and cause additional behavioral problems including dog aggression.

-Only use collar corrections as a last resort for leash training.
+Only use collar corrections as a last resort.
 Only use collar corrections under the direction of an experienced professional trainer.

 How to Stop Dog Pulling